 THE AL MAKTOUM CUP ARRAN SCOTTISH FILLIES’ SPRINT STAKES CLASS 1 (LISTED RACE)

-This Class 2 Handicap over one mile two furlongs is raced for on the Saturday of the Festival and normally attracts big fields.
-Michael Bell trained Allied Powers to win the race in 2008 before the horse went on to land a Group 3 at Deauville later in his career.
+Other previous winners include the Michael Bell trained Allied Powers in 2008 before the horse went on to land a Group 3 at Deauville later in his career.

 2018 Winner MAFAAHEEM trained by OWEN BURROWS and ridden by DANNY TUDHOPE